STERIS (NYSE:STE) Releases FY 2024 Earnings Guidance

 STERIS Stock Up 0.2 %

-STERIS (NYSE:STE – Get Free Report) last posted its earnings results on Tuesday, August 1st.
-The medical equipment provider reported $2.00 EPS for the quarter, beating the consensus estimate of $1.86 by $0.14.
-The company had revenue of $1.28 billion during the quarter, compared to analyst estimates of $1.21 billion.
-STERIS had a return on equity of 13.86% and a net margin of 2.35%.
-The business’s revenue was up 11.1% compared to the same quarter last year.
-During the same period in the prior year, the company earned $1.90 earnings per share.
-Research analysts expect that STERIS will post 8.67 earnings per share for the current year.
+STERIS (NYSE:STE – Get Free Report) last released its quarterly earnings data on Tuesday, August 1st.
+The medical equipment provider reported $2.00 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.86 by $0.14.
+STERIS had a net margin of 2.35% and a return on equity of 13.86%.
+The company had revenue of $1.28 billion during the quarter, compared to the consensus estimate of $1.21 billion.
+During the same quarter in the prior year, the firm posted $1.90 earnings per share.
+STERIS’s revenue for the quarter was up 11.1% on a year-over-year basis.
+On average, equities analysts forecast that STERIS will post 8.67 earnings per share for the current year.

 STERIS Increases Dividend

-A number of analysts have commented on the stock.
-Piper Sandler lifted their target price on shares of STERIS from $197.00 to $200.00 in a report on Friday, May 12th.
-KeyCorp lifted their price objective on shares of STERIS from $254.00 to $258.00 and gave the company an overweight rating in a report on Thursday.
-StockNews.com assumed coverage on shares of STERIS in a research report on Thursday, May 18th.
-They issued a buy rating on the stock.
-Stephens upped their price objective on shares of STERIS from $240.00 to $250.00 in a research note on Monday, July 17th.
-Finally, TheStreet upgraded shares of STERIS from a c rating to a b- rating in a report on Wednesday, May 10th.
-Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of Moderate Buy and an average price target of $235.00.
+Several brokerages recently weighed in on STE.
+JMP Securities reaffirmed a market outperform rating and set a $240.00 price target on shares of STERIS in a report on Wednesday.
+StockNews.com initiated coverage on shares of STERIS in a research note on Thursday, May 18th.
+They set a buy rating on the stock.
+Morgan Stanley boosted their price target on shares of STERIS from $206.00 to $225.00 and gave the stock an equal weight rating in a research note on Thursday.
+KeyCorp raised their price target on STERIS from $254.00 to $258.00 and gave the company an overweight rating in a report on Thursday.
+Finally, TheStreet raised STERIS from a c rating to a b- rating in a report on Wednesday, May 10th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $235.00.

 STERIS plc provides infection prevention products and services worldwide.
 It operates through four segments: Healthcare, Applied Sterilization Technologies, Life Sciences, and Dental.
 The Healthcare segment offers cleaning chemistries and sterility assurance products; automated endoscope reprocessing system and tracking products; endoscopy accessories, washers, sterilizers, and other pieces of capital equipment for the operation of a sterile processing department; and equipment used directly in the operating room, including surgical tables, lights, and connectivity solutions, as well as equipment management services.